Karthik81061/vehicle-simulation-Web-Application/README.md

  ![home1](https://user-images.githubusercontent.com/117280395/199503585-e18124b1-d33d-4294-85fe-4eef1dbbdad1.png)</br>
  11) Then it will show list of all vehicles are in the scenario with their parameters and their positions in the graph.</br>
  ![home2](https://user-images.githubusercontent.com/117280395/199503604-82b9dd2b-4803-45a1-b85c-bed63cd8b399.png)</br>
- 12) now click start simulation to run the simulation.(I apologize Because i didn't get application compelete.
-Its first time of developing a web application i am a beginner web development. ).
+ 12) now click start simulation to run the simulation.(It work best for single vehicle).

 <h2> Making Process:</h2>
  At the beginning i has created the HTML structure and then stylized CSS.</br>